tegtmeye/RE-flex/README.md

 $ make
 ```

 The example directory includes a minimalist makefile that reflects the appropriate build settings at the time of RE/flex's installation.
-This will work for 90% of most users.
+This will work for 90% of users.
 If however you have a non-standard installation, you may need to adjust the build rules at the top of the makefile.

 Run the `reflex --help` to see a full list of command-line options.